Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions: Summary and conclusions

-In summary, the centrality-dependent double-differential transverse momentum spectra of charged pions and kaons and (anti)protons produced in mid-(pseudo)rapidity interval in 200 GeV Au-Au, 200 GeV $d$-Au, 2.76 TeV Pb-Pb, and 5.02 TeV $p$-Pb collisions are analyzed by the blast-wave model with Boltzmann-Gibbs statistics in the framework of Hagedorn model.
-The model results are in approximate agreement with the experimental data in special transverse momentum ranges measured by the PHENIX and ALICE Collaborations.
+The centrality-dependent double-differential transverse momentum spectra of charged pions and kaons and (anti)protons produced in mid-(pseudo)rapidity interval in $\sqrt{s_{NN}}=200$ GeV Au-Au and $d$-Au, 2.76 TeV Pb-Pb, and 5.02 TeV $p$-Pb collisions are analyzed by the blast-wave model with Boltzmann-Gibbs statistics.
+The model results are approximately in agreement with the experimental data in special transverse momentum ranges measured by the PHENIX and ALICE Collaborations.

 There are special transverse momentum ranges in some transverse momentum spectra.
-The special transverse momentum range increases from $0\sim2$--3 GeV/$c$ to more than $0\sim4.5$ GeV/$c$ when the centrality increases from periphery to center.
-The special transverse momentum range for strange particle is narrower than that for non-strange particle.
-The dependence of the special transverse momentum range on energy is not obvious.
-The special transverse momentum ranges appear due to different production processes of particles in participant and spectator nucleons.
+The special transverse momentum range increases from $0\sim2$--3 GeV/$c$ to $0\sim4.5$ GeV/$c$ or a little more when the event centrality increases from periphery to center.
+This range for the strange particle is narrower than that for the non-strange particle.
+The dependence of this range on collision energy is not obvious.
+The special transverse momentum ranges appear due to different fractions of participant nucleons in events with different centralities.

-The kinetic freeze-out temperature and the transverse flow velocity increase or do not change obviously with the increases of centrality and energy.
-These results result in faster or the same thermal motion and collective expansion in central collisions and at the LHC.
-Comparing with central collisions, a larger fraction in high transverse momentum region is observed in peripheral collisions due to larger cascade scattering happening in spectator nucleons.
-The thermal model does not describe the spectra in high transverse momentum region, though the two-component thermal model is expected to describe them. \\
+The kinetic freeze-out temperature and the transverse flow velocity increase slightly in some cases or do not change obviously in other cases with the increase of event centrality and collision energy.
+These outcomes result in faster or the same thermal motion and collective expansion in central collisions, at the LHC, and for large system.
+Comparing with central collisions, a large fraction in high transverse momentum region is observed in peripheral collisions due to large cascade scattering happen in spectator nucleons.
+The single thermal model does not describe simultaneously the spectra in both the low and high transverse momentum regions, though the two-component thermal model is expected to describe simultaneously the spectra in the two regions.